apft/42_lem-in_tools/README.md

 * each ant goes through a valid path
 * each ant reach the 'end' room

-If any of the previous test fails, an explicit error is printed and the script ends.
+If any of the previous test fails, an explicit error is printed.

 #### 3. comparator.sh